Meta's Restrictions on Health and Wellness Ads + How to Fix

 TLDR

-- Starting January 2025, Meta will restrict health and wellness brands from using key event tracking like “Purchase” or “Add to Cart” for ads.
+• Starting in January 2025, Meta rolled out new restrictions that block health and wellness brands from using events like “Purchase” or “Add to Cart” for optimization.

 What’s Happening?

-Meta is shaking things up with a big change to how it handles ads for health and wellness brands.
-Under a broad new definition, businesses in this category will no longer be able to share key event data with Meta, so you won’t be able to optimize for events like “Purchase” or “Add to Cart.”
+Meta has shaken things up with a big change to how it handles ads for health and wellness brands.
+Under a broad new definition, businesses in this category are no longer able to share key event data with Meta, so you aren’t able to optimize for events like “Purchase” or “Add to Cart.”
 Instead, you’ll have to focus on traffic or engagement campaigns.

-The details are vague, but starting in January 2025, Meta will be categorizing websites and apps based on the products or services they offer.
-If you’re in the health and wellness industry, your products will now be considered a “sensitive category”, and lose access to key event tracking like “Purchases” & “Add To Cart”.
+The details are vague, but in January 2025, Meta has categorized websites and apps based on the products or services they offer.
+If you’re in the health and wellness industry, your products may now be considered a “sensitive category”, and lose access to key event tracking like “Purchases” & “Add To Cart”.

-Instead, businesses selling health & wellness products will need to optimize their campaigns to non-restricted events like “Landing Page Views” or “Engagement”.
-While Meta says these changes aim to protect user privacy, their broad definitions mean brands not directly tied to these industries could get flagged by mistake as well.
+Instead, businesses selling health & wellness products need to optimize their campaigns to non-restricted events like “Landing Page Views” or “Engagement”.
+While Meta says these changes aim to protect user privacy, their broad definitions mean brands not directly tied to these industries might get flagged by mistake as well.

 These changes could impact a range of industries, particularly those connected to health and wellness.
 Here are some examples: